linkedin/kafka-monitor/README.md

 tests by capturing potential bugs or regressions that are only likely to occur after prolonged period of time or with low probability.
-Moreover, it allows you to monitor Kafka cluster using end-to-end pipelines to obtain a number of derived vital stats such as end-to-end latency, service availability and message loss rate.
+Moreover, it allows you to monitor Kafka cluster using end-to-end pipelines to obtain a number of derived vital stats such as end-to-end latency, service availability, consumer offset commit availability, as well as message loss rate.
 You can easily deploy Kafka Monitor to test and monitor your Kafka cluster without requiring any change to your application.